RTEMS/rtems-docs/c-user/glossary.rst

         This term is an acronym for Cathode Ray Tube.
 Normally used in reference to the man-machine interface.

+    current priority
+        The current priority of a :term:`task` is the :term:`task priority` with respect to the :term:`home scheduler` of the task.
+It is an aggregation of the :term:`real priority` and temporary priority adjustments due to locking protocols, the rate-monotonic period objects on some schedulers such as EDF, and the :term:`POSIX` sporadic server.
+The current priority is an :term:`eligible priority`.

     deadline
         A fixed time limit by which a task must have completed a set of actions.
         Beyond this point, the results are of reduced value and may even be